To ArtMusicDance.com Menu

 Is free will limited to selecting from an evolving "multiple choice" list of possibilities or something less restrictive.

-Is there a consciousness gene?
+Is there a consciousness gene.

-Does the Universe have a genetic code?
+Does the universe have a genetic code?

 If black is the absence of light what is the absence of everything?